Philosophy

 Q: Is this open source?

-We have plans to make it source-available, meaning you can read the source and make changes to it for your own use.
+No, but we plan to make it source-available, meaning you can read the source and make changes to it for your own use, but not redistribute it for free.

 We also release some components as open source, such as the reverse proxy HoTCo:RE, and the cross-platform GUI framework shi•rei.